Ask Experts Questions for FREE Help!

 New Member

 My employer has NOT been withholding my social security and medicare even my visa status changed from OPT to H1b half a year ago.
 If it's solely the employer's responsibility, should I notify my employer they should have withheld it or at least start withholding it?
-If I could, I don't want to pay social security tax at all, since I'm not even sure I'm gonna stay here for as long as 10 years to qualify to claim the money back. thanks!
+If I could, I don't want to pay social security tax at all, since I'm not even sure I'm going to stay here for as long as 10 years to qualify to claim the money back.
+Thanks!

 Senior Tax Expert